fhidalgor/mutagenesis_visualization/docs/install.rst

 	datasets = mut.load_demo_datasets()

-A more detailed explanation on how to generate these figures can be seen at :ref:`Creating plots` and at :ref:`Holistic testing`.
+A more detailed explanation on how to generate these figures can be seen at :ref:`Creating plots` and at :ref:`Other datasets`.

 Workflow